BEAST: Efficient Tokenization of B-Splines Encoded Action Sequences for Imitation Learning: Related Work

 \section{Related Work}

-\textbf{Action Representations for Imitation Learning.} Prior work has explored various action representations for policy learning.
+Prior work has explored various action representations for policy learning.
 The most common approach is to directly predict low-level actions, such as joint positions or end-effector displacements, using a supervised learning objective \cite{Lynch2020LanguageCI,ding2019goal,jang2022bc}.
-While simple, these approaches cannot tackle the multimodality present in human behavior.
+While simple, these approaches cannot tackle the multimodality present in human behavior \cite{jia2024towards}.

 To address these limitations, ACT \cite{zhao2023learning} introduces an Action Chunking Transformer trained as a conditional Variational Autoencoder (CVAE), which models multimodal behavior via a learned latent space.
 Instead of predicting single actions, ACT generates entire action chunks in a single inference step.
 These chunks are short sequences of actions, which reduces covariate shift and improves performance.
 Another line of work focuses on generating action sequences with diffusion models.
-Diffusion Policies model complex, multimodal behaviors by iteratively denoising from Gaussian noise to generate action sequences \cite{chi2023diffusionpolicy, reuss2023goal, reuss2024multimodal,scheikl2024movement}.
+Diffusion Policies model complex, multimodal behaviors by iteratively denoising from Gaussian noise to generate action sequences \cite{chi2023diffusionpolicy, reuss2023goal, reuss2024multimodal,scheikl2024movement, pmlr-v305-reuss25a, jia2025pointmappolicystructuredpointcloud}.
 While effective, these methods require multiple denoising steps per sequence, making inference comparatively expensive.
 In contrast, \acrshort{method} compresses full action sequences into compact control-point representations using B-spline approximation.
 This significantly reduces the number of predictions needed to model temporally extended behaviors.
 As a result, it enables efficient action chunking with smooth transitions, combining the representational benefits of ACT and diffusion policies with the speed and simplicity of tokenized inference.

+A prominent research direction in action sequence representation is Movement Primitives (MPs) \cite{ijspeert2006dmp, paraschos2013probabilistic, li2023prodmp, liao2024bmp}.
+Dynamic Movement Primitives (DMPs) \cite{ijspeert2006dmp, li2023prodmp} model trajectories using a second-order dynamical system with a goal attractor, ensuring smooth transitions in position and velocity.
+However, DMPs are limited in representing higher-order continuity.
+To address these limitations, recent works \cite{liao2024bmp, pmlr-v270-kicki25a} have explored using B-splines as an alternative representation for MPs.
+Despite their effectiveness, existing works have primarily applied MPs within reinforcement learning (RL) frameworks \cite{otto2023deep, otto2023mp3, li2024open, li2024top, huang2025more, pmlr-v270-kicki25a} and only utilize them as continuous action representations.